RenzudadiZZA/IC_Course-finder/README.md

 Well classified and named to improve code organization.

 ## Code quality

-First, we implemented ALL the functions talked with Dr. Ouldridge, which means all the codes we write are perfectly running!
+First, we implemented ALL the functions discussed with Dr. Ouldridge!

 ![image-20250113223448417](./coverage.png)

-We achieved 88% class coverage and 79% method coverage through Junit test.
-Our Junit test are design to simulate some API post/get/delete responses and test if the apis return exactly the same as we want.
-We use assert true, assert euqal, size of reply .etc
+We achieved 88% class coverage and 79% method coverage through Junit tests.
+Our Junit tests are designed to simulate some API post/get/delete responses and check if the apis return what is expected.
+We use assert true, assert equal, size of reply etc. to determine this.

-Our code are well commented to ensure good readability and coordination, we use descriptive words as class/file names  and variable names.
+Our code is well commented to ensure good legibility and coordination with other team members and future developers, we use descriptive words as class/file names  and variable names.

-In terms of the frontend, we have comprehensive  error handling process and error messages for bug detection and user guidance.
+In terms of the frontend, we have a comprehensive error handling process and error messages for bug detection and user guidance.

-We tried to reduce database burden by limiting user input and apply optimizations on data storage, such as only store the latest access data on the same module and only store 5 recent viewed courses on the database.
+We tried to reduce database burden by limiting user input and by applying optimizations on data storage, such as only storing the latest accessed data on the same module and only store 5 recent viewed courses on the database.

-We use GitHub issues to track all the features are comprehensivly implemented and use pull requests to avoid conflict on the main.
+We used GitHub issues to ensure that all features were comprehensively implemented and use pull requests to avoid conflict on the main.

 ## Techniques we used

-1. DB design and management: We use Mysql as database instead of Nosql, since I think is a relativly small project.(In terms of data volume)
+1. Database design and management: We use Mysql as database instead of Nosql, since it is a relatively small project (in terms of data volume).
 2. Spring boot Framework to develop RESTful API to separate frontend and backend development.
-3. We use html css and javascript for frontend to achieve dynamic UI and design the frontend as different modules to improve maintainability.
+3. We used HTML, CSS and javascript for frontend to achieve a dynamic UI and structured the frontend as different modules with the aim of improving maintainability.
-4. The data are using python to automatically fetch from webapp given by student support center and insert into our database.
+4. The module descriptors were obtained using Python to automatically fetch them from the webapp given to us by the student office  and insert them into our database.

 ## Version control

-We use github version control and create branches when developing.
-This improve our work efficiency and quality.
-The version v1.0.0 is the first version we implemented all the freatures required.(Search, filter,login, register, like,etc.). v1.1.0 is the optimized version we unified the frontend css files and make sure all the pages are in the similar style.(Thank you Henry) Also, this version we started to let  users able to comfortably using our platform on smartphones. v1.1.1 we add some more Junit tests.
+We used github version control and created branches when developing.
+This improved our work efficiency and quality.
+The version v1.0.0 is the first version in which we implemented all the features required.(Search, filter, login, register, like, etc.) It is ostensibly fully functional. v1.1.0 is an optimized version in which we unified the frontend CSS files and made sure all the pages maintain a common style (Thank you Henry).
+This is also the first responsive version allowing users to comfortably browse modules on our platform across devices especially smartphones. v1.1.1 added some more Junit tests.

 ## Potential Improvement

-Introduce caching to reduce database load for frequent queries, add multilingual support, improve test coverage, refactor redundant code, optimize URL parameter handling, encrypt user passwords, and enhance SQL injection prevention with parameterized queries and ORM tools.
+Introduce caching to reduce database load for frequent queries, add multilingual support, improve test coverage, refactor redundant code, optimize URL parameter handling, encrypt user passwords and enhance SQL injection prevention with parameterized queries and ORM tools.